SegFaulty/RestInCloud/src/Ric/Dumper/README.md

 * default port: mysql-default port
 * default server: localhost
 * default user: current use (on unbutu root needs no password, so its pretty easy to use)
-* tableNamePattern: list of tables: t1,t2,t3 or with wildcard configTable,dataTable1,dataTable*
+* tableNamePattern: list of tables: t1,t2,t3 or with wildcard configTable,dataTable1,dataTable*  or exclude with "-" e.g.: dump mysql mysql.sql.bz2 "/mysql/*,-help*,-events"
+* table patterns are processed in list order so thats correct: /mysql/*,-event  that will not work as intented: /mysql/-event,*
+* if wildcard table pattern (*) are given, a mysql command will be executed to get the corresponding tables (even if dumper "--test" option is in effect)

 restore works only on database level